LinkConsolidate/SimpleStatic/README.md

 # SimpleStatic
-Simple static website with 3 pages
+Simple static website with 3 pages and pagination of a collection and a responsive design